stratomercata/stratomercata-transcripts/README.md

 ### LD_LIBRARY_PATH Configuration

-**Still required with PyTorch 2.9.0 stable for cuDNN**
+**Required for cuDNN Library Loading**

-Even with PyTorch 2.9.0 stable, the system linker needs `LD_LIBRARY_PATH` to find cuDNN libraries at runtime.
+The system linker needs `LD_LIBRARY_PATH` to locate cuDNN libraries at runtime.
 The installation script automatically configures this by adding to your `~/.bashrc`:

 ```bash
 # Automatically configured by install_packages_and_venv.sh